christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 This role [Install CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-first-instance.html)

-**Functionality:**
+**Features:**
-* It downloads and installs CloudWatch Agent from AWS OS distribution package
+* Downloads and installs CloudWatch Agent from AWS distribution package
-* It has handlers to reload the configuration
+* Reload service when configuration is changed
-* It has a default agent configuration file (a minimal configuration)
+* Provide a default agent configuration file (a minimal configuration, does not recommended)
-* It rotate the CloudWatch Agent Log
+* Rotate CloudWatch Agent Log file
-* It loads your own configuration file
+* Allow your to load your own JSON file or YAML file or INLINE configuration for agent, metrics and logs
 * ~~It load configuration from Parameter store (ssm)~~

 ## Requirements

 This role work on RedHat, CentOS, Amazon Linux, Debian and Ubuntu distributions

-specific version:

 * RedHat
   * 6